tum-pbs/Diffusion-based-Flow-Prediction/README.md

 # Diffusion-based-Flow-Prediction

-*Diffusion-based flow prediction (DBFP)* is a framework for uncertainty prediction of Reynolds-averaged Navier-Stokes flows around airfoils using Denoising Diffusion Probabilistic Models(DDPM).
-It contains generation code for a dataset evaluating the simulation uncertainty induced by simulation parameters, and network training code for diffusion models, bayesian neural networks(BNNs) and heteroscedastic uncertainty models.
+This repository contains a framework for uncertainty prediction of Reynolds-averaged Navier-Stokes flows around airfoils using Denoising Diffusion Probabilistic Models (DDPM).
+It features code for generating a dataset evaluating the simulation uncertainty induced by simulation parameters, and training code for diffusion models, in addition to baselines using bayesian neural networks (BNNs) and heteroscedastic uncertainty models.